 - 1. The Board refers the proposed redevelopment project to the Traffic Safety Committee for identification of additional safety improvements at the driveway entrance, which should be implemented prior to occupancy of the proposed new buildings. - 2.
 A water quality sampling and analysis plan shall be developed and implemented by the property owner.
 The plan shall include collection and analysis of water samples at three locations: (1) the outflow from the Mill Road culvert, including the contributions from the Town's system; (2) the outflow from the project's stormwater system at the southeast corner of the site; and (3) the southeast property line where College Brook leaves the property, Dates and times of sampling shall be coordinated with the Town Engineer. - 3.
 This approval applies to the specific site plan as revised on December 1, 2021.
-Any change in the plan that is determined by the Town Planner to be significant in respect to activities within the 75-foot upland buffer shall require a new hearing and approval by the Planning Board. - 4.
-This conditional use permit is granted solely to the applicant, Colonial Durham Associates, and may not be transferred to another entity without the express approval of the Durham Planning Board.
+Any change in the plan that is determined by the Town Planner to be significant in respect to activities within the 75-foot upland buffer shall require a new hearing and approval by the Planning Board.

-B. SHORELAND PROTECTION OVERLAY DISTRICT (SPOD)
+SHORELAND PROTECTION OVERLAY DISTRICT (SPOD)